improvedk/improve.dk/source/_posts/live-blogging-from-the-2011-pass-summit-day-1-keynote/live-blogging-from-the-2011-pass-summit-day-1-keynote.md

 **[8:54]**  Denali / SQL Server 2012 being released in first half of 2012.

-**[8:55]**  ”Believe in the platform as more than just relational data.”
+**[8:55]**  "Believe in the platform as more than just relational data."

-**[8:57]**  ”No one size fits all.”
+**[8:57]**  "No one size fits all."
 Ted Kummert talking on Big Data.

 **[8:59]**  Microsoft supporting the Apache Hadoop project.
 Make sure it'll run great on Windows.
-Is this the belief in “more than just relational data”?
+Is this the belief in "more than just relational data"?

 **[9:00]**  Connect Hadoop and Microsoft and offer them together.
 Microsoft submitting to the Hadoop project to ensure it runs great.
-“We're going to connect the dots in our environment.”
+"We're going to connect the dots in our environment."

 **[9:01]**  Ted Kummert welcoming Eric Baldeschwieler (Hortonworks CEO) on stage.

 **[9:02]**  Eric looks like he's about to fall asleep.
 Should've had a Red Bull before going on stage before 4,000 people.

-**[9:04]**  ”Hadoop could be storing half of the worlds data in five years.”
+**[9:04]**  "Hadoop could be storing half of the worlds data in five years."

 **[9:06]**  Ted Kummert welcoming Denny Lee on stage (Principal Program Manager, Microsoft).
 Demo time!

-**[9:07]**  ”Hadoop for Windows Cluster”.
+**[9:07]**  "Hadoop for Windows Cluster".

 **[9:09]**  Denny Lee demoing HiveQL querying against Hadoop.
 Hadoop console 100% compatible with classic Hadoop.

 **[9:10]**  Denny Lee showing Excel.
 Why oh why, I'm here for SQL Server, not Excel.
-Accessing Hadoop cluster through “Hive/Hadoop ODBC driver” from Excel.
+Accessing Hadoop cluster through "Hive/Hadoop ODBC driver" from Excel.

 **[9:13]**  CTP of Hadoop on Azure by the end of the year.